Skip to main content

 Example:

 Entity "A" has a turnover in the tax periods 2013, 2014, 2015, 2016 and 2017 of 5, 5, 9, 9 and 11 million euros respectively.
-In which years can the special regime for a reduced company apply? dimension?
+In which years can it apply the special regime for small companies?

-Considerations on the net amount of the turnover
+Considerations on the Net Amount of Turnover

 • The Corporate Tax Law does not define what is meant by turnover.